joashxu/NYCSubwayDataAnalysis/report/report.md

 In conclusion, we achieve a R^2 value that we set (> 0.40), but on further inspection we find out that the linear model is **not** appropriate to predict ridership.

+The 'rain' coefficient which we initially thought as an important feature, turns out not to be not so important.
+In fact, we probably should remove it from our model.

 ## 3. Visualization